LAST UPDATED: 3/11/24 – White Sands Visitor Guide

 White Sands is a beautiful place to take a hike.
 Believe it or not, it really isn’t all that difficult to walk on the sand.
 There is a water table just below the surface at White Sands that holds the sand from blowing away.
 This same water table makes it much easier to walk on the sand than if you were walking on dry sand dunes.

 One piece of advice we cannot stress enough though is to make sure you bring enough water on your hike.
-This is especially true during the hot months of June thru September.
+This is especially true during the hot months of June through September.
 Whatever you think you will need, make sure you bring more.

 Backcountry Camping